Home » Repayment » Student Loan Forgiveness » The Guide to IDR Forgiveness and the Future Tax Bills

 The Rules After 2026 and Planning for the Worst

 As a borrower who doesn’t expect to earn debt relief until after 2026, I’m using a Roth IRA to plan for my tax bill.
-If I get a tax bill, I’ll have money saved and ready to go.
-If I don’t get taxed, I have extra money for retirement.
+This approach allows me to save money in a tax-advantaged account.
+If I end up with a tax bill, I’ll have the funds set aside and ready to go.
+If I get lucky and Congress passes more legislation that exempts my debt forgiveness from taxable income, I will have saved extra money for retirement.

 The Rules on Debt Cancellation Should Change